kwoolter/DungeonOfCards/README.md

 * Blessed - gain 1 health per round
 * Burning - lose 1 health per round
 * Invincible - enemy attacks do no damage
-* Sleep - player neither attacks or blocks
+* Sleep - player neither attacks nor blocks
 * Confused - you can't see the cards in your own hand
 * Blinded - you can't see the enemy's card